cabal-club/cabin/README.md

 `/cabal add 1115a517c5922baa9594f5555c16e091ce4251579818fb4c4f301804c847f222`

 Having at least one active cabal is a prerequisite for many other behaviours and actions of `cabin`.
-Multiple cabals are active for each instance of `cabin`.
+Multiple cabals are supported for each instance of `cabin`.

 ### Listen for TCP Connections

 `cabin` uses TCP to make connections with peers.
-Start a TCP listener by providing a port and, optionally, an IP (a default IP of `0.0.0.0` is used when an IP is not explicitly provided):
+Start a TCP listener by providing a port and, optionally, an IP or hostname (a default IP of `0.0.0.0` is used when one is not explicitly provided):

 `/listen 8007`